Governor Sahbirin Noor: Thank you Pak Jokowi - ExBulletin

 “The Alalak Bridge has many functions, besides being a new icon for the people of South Kalimantan, it also has the function of relieving congestion and stimulating the economic pulse of the region,” said the governor. .

-In particular, Uncle Birin expresses his gratitude to President Joko Widodo for the contribution to the construction of the bridge for the pride of the people of South Kalimantan.
+In particular, Uncle Birin expressed his gratitude to President Joko Widodo for his contribution to the construction of the bridge for the pride of the people of South Kalimantan.
 According to him, the two pillars which rise in the middle of the span of the bridge have a philosophical significance for the inhabitants of South Kalimantan.
 He described the two pillars as raising his hands.

 “It’s like praying.
 We know our society is religious, so build with heart,” Uncle Birin said.